-Meet Devin Cole—a paranormal with no powers.
-Guilty until proven innocent, his powers have been rescinded until his upcoming trial, which he should be preparing for.
-He doesn’t have time for a runaway bride case.
-But the bride is a supermodel who also happens to be supernatural, so he and his team must handle damage control.
-The last thing Devin needs to deal with is a tempting woman who insists on being part of the investigation…and has half the horny supernatural male population chasing after her.
+A paranormal with no powers… Devin Cole is guilty until proven innocent.
+His powers have been placed in a supernatural time out until his upcoming trial.
+He doesn’t have time to investigate a runaway bride case.
+But the bride is a supermodel who also happens to be supernatural, so he has to handle damage control.
+His biggest concern—a tempting woman who insists on being part of the investigation.

 “I’m so glad that I saw In Sickness and In Elf because it was truly amazing and I absolutely, positively loved it.
 In fact, it is the best paranormal book that I’ve read outside of my favorite paranormal authors like Kresley Cole and Sherrilyn Kenyon!”
 A Hopeless Romantics Booklandia May 2, 2016

 “Paranormal romance weddings and all get a riotous roll down the aisle in this must read hilarious encounter…I will be reading this one again.
 Especially when the next one comes out.
 I am eagerly anticipating it.”
 The Book Junkie Reads May 2, 2016

 “What a wonderful book, and a great start to a new series, I cannot wait to get my hands on the next book.
 This was my first book from Author A.E.
 Jones, but will not be my last.
 This book was extremely engaging, I could not put it down.
 I had to know what was happening next.
 So much so before I knew it, it was 8am and I had finished the book.”
 Kimmie Sue’s Book Review May 2, 2015